CanopyTax/canopy-webpack-config/README.md

   The first argument is a string name for the library you are exporting.
 The second is a webpack config that will be merged with the defaults that canopy-webpack-config provides.
 The library will put the bundled files into the "build" directory.
 Note that this project assumes that you use babel-loader, but it does not install babel-loader.
 So you'll have to install it yourself, at whatever version you prefer.
-- `--env.analyze`: An option you can specify when invoking the webpack cli.
+- `--env.analyze=server|static|disabled`: An option you can specify when invoking the webpack cli.
 For example: `webpack --config webpack.config.js --env.analyze`.
 This will open a bundle analyzer that lets you see the byte size of all your code splits and bundles.
 And the breakdown of what libraries and files are big and causing the byte size to be large.
+See [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer#options-for-plugin) for more details.
 - `--env.dev`: An option you can specify when invoking the webpack cli.
 For example: `webpack --config webpack.config.js --env.dev`.
 This will force the webpack build to be done in development mode.
 Note that this is unnecessary for webpack-dev-server, which already forces the config to be in development mode without you needing to do anything.

 ## Debugging
-To see your full webpack config, simply add a `console.log(module.exports)` inside of your webpack config.
+To see your full webpack config, simply add a `--env.debug` to your webpack cli command.

 ## Features and assumptions
 canopy-webpack-config assumes a few things about your project and provides defaults for those things: